-Nearly 11,000 Children Perform with the Rhode Island Philharmonic Orchestra in Six LINK UP Concerts, Beg.
-Today
+Nearly 11,000 Children to Perform with the Rhode Island Philharmonic Orchestra in Six LINK UP Concerts, 4/8-10

-Today, April 8 and April 9 and 10, nearly 11,000 of the region's third, fourth and fifth grade students will make their debut playing with the Rhode Island Philharmonic Orchestra at Veterans Memorial Auditorium in Providence.
+On April 8, 9 and 10, nearly 11,000 of the region's third, fourth and fifth grade students will make their debut playing with the Rhode Island Philharmonic Orchestra at Veterans Memorial Auditorium in Providence.
 The six Link Up concerts are the culmination of a year of school-based music education with the Rhode Island Philharmonic Orchestra and Music School's FLEX program (Foundations in Learning Exploration).
 The Philharmonic seeks to serve every elementary student in the state within five years.

 2014 marks the Philharmonic's third season of Link Up, developed by Carnegie Hall's Weill Music Institute.
 Providing instruments, curriculum materials and professional development to schools, Link Up culminates in concerts where students play along with the Philharmonic - not just for the finale, but for 75% of the program.
 The program started in 2012 with seven thousand children participating; this year, nearly eleven thousand children will play in six concerts, titled "The Orchestra Rocks."
 Funding for Link Up comes primarily from businesses, foundations and individuals.